dougeby/IntuneDocs/InTuneDocs/DeployUse/get-ready-to-configure-mobile-app-management-policies-with-microsoft-intune.md

 -   An **Office 365 (O365)** subscription that is required for the following:
   - To apply MAM policies to apps with multi-identity support.
   - To create  SharePoint Online and Exchange Online work accounts.
 Exchange On-premises and SharePoint on-premises are not supported.
+-    **Enable modern authentication** for **Skype for Business Online**.
+Log into Microsoft Connect and fill [this  form](https://connect.microsoft.com/office/Survey/NominationSurvey.aspx?SurveyID=17299&ProgramID=8715) to be enrolled in the modern authentication program.

 - **Azure Active Directory (Azure AD)** to create users.
 Azure AD authenticates the user when the end user launches the app and enters their work credentials.